 University Grants have compiled a selection of organisations that offer funding of this nature.

-vcashpoint is a funding initiative for young people aged 16 to 25 who have got an idea for a London 2012 Olympic and Paralympic Games inspired volunteering project to improve the local community.
+vcashpoint is a funding initiative for young people aged 16 to 25 who may have an idea for a volunteering project to improve the local community.
 Apply for a grant of up to £2,500 from vcashpoint to bring the idea to life.

 The Worshipful Company of Furniture Makers